melkecelioglu/melkecelioglu/README.md

 📝 I regularly write articles on my website

+👓 I basically am trying anything I am curious about on software techologies, so do not be suprised when you see something like walkthrough.

 📺 I shoot videos about my projects on Youtube

-💬 Ask me about NFT and RoboAdvisors
+💬 Ask me about NFT and Blockchain

 📫 How to reach me melkecelioglu@gmail.com